 • Loss of blood supply to areas of your skin, causing the tissue to die.

-• Nerve damage, including to your facial nerve, which can affect movement of your eyebrow and lip, and to the nerve supplying sensation to your ear.
+• Nerve damage, including to your facial nerve, which can make your face feel stiff.

 More serious complications include allergic reactions to the anaesthetic and blood clots developing in your legs or lungs.